Isenmulang Kalteng F.C.

-Adhyaksa Football Club Banten, formerly known as Farmel and Adhyaksa Farmel, is an Indonesian professional football club based in Serang, Banten.
-It currently competes in the Championship and their homebase is Banten International Stadium.
+Isenmulang Kalimantan Tengah Football Club, formerly known as Farmel and Adhyaksa, is an Indonesian professional football club based in Palangka Raya, Central Kalimantan.
+They compete in the Super League, following promotion from the 2025–26 Championship.

 History

 Founded on 20 January 2020, Farmel made its debut into Indonesian football by joining the third-tier league Indonesia Liga 3.
 As a first step, Farmel's management has appointed Adnan Mahing as head coach.
 But this season (2020) competition was cancelled due to the COVID-19 pandemic in Indonesia.
 On 2 November 2021, Farmel opened their third-tier league season with a 9–0 win against Bintang Junior.
 On 18 November, Farmel closed the group stage with a 0–0 draw against Jagat.
 They qualified for the second round as winners of group C with 13 points.
 In the semi-final match against Matrix Putra Brother's, they qualified to the final with a 3–1 win.

 In the buildup towards the 2024–25 Liga 2 season, the club changed their name to Adhyaksa Football Club underneath the stewardship of the Public Prosecution Service of Indonesia.
 Previously, the service had collaborated with Farmel's owners with the club being known as Adhyaksa Farmel Football Club, winning the 2023–24 Liga 3 title during that period.

+On 8 May 2026, Adhyaksa secured promotion to the Super League for the first time in their history from next season after beating Persipura Jayapura 0–1 in the Promotion play-off match.

+In 2026, Adhyaksa announced they would move their home base to the Tuah Pahoe Stadium or the Gelora Kie Raha Stadium, later they confirmed they would choose the Tuah Pahoe Stadium as their home base.
+As part of their relocation and in effort to build a closer connection with the Central Kalimantan community, the club's name will be changed into something that reflects the province's culture, presumably using a phrase in the native Ngaju language.
+They confirmed they would use the name Isenmulang Kalteng Football Club.
+This name change was approved in the 2026 PSSI Ordinary Congress with Adhyaksa's name changing to Isenmulang Kalteng.

+Additionally, while the Tuah Pahoe Stadium was undergoing renovations to ensure that it would meet Super League standards, Adhyaksa set their sights at the Wibawa Mukti Stadium in Bekasi as their temporary home.